RecklessPotcover/ROG-STRIX-B360-I-i5-9400-GIGABYTE-RX5500XT-8G/Readme.md

 ## Issue

-The only problem that concerns me is sleep.
+- The greatest ***problem*** that concerns me is ***sleep***.
 The fans may start to spin automatically but won't light the monitor up.
 Except for this "issue", she can sleep and wake up perfectly.
 I don't know if this is normal.
 If anyone knows it's normal or the solution, please let me know :)
+- The second minor issue is the ***HDMI audio not working***.
+Good news is that audio through PD ports is working smoothly.

 ## Tail